Whether you plan to host a podcast or stream your latest gameplay, one of the essential things you need is a GOOD MICROPHONE.

 After learning more about their features, it’s finally time to decide which condenser mic you prefer!

-We had quite a hard time choosing between these two options, as they both had strong points to stand on.
+I had quite a hard time choosing between these two options, as they both had strong points to stand on.

 However, the Elgato Wave 3 is the overall winner based on the following aspects: